 Outranking share tells you how often your ad ranked higher in the auction than another advertiser’s ad, or if your ad showed when theirs didn’t.

-For example, if one of the other advertisers in your auction insights report is showing "20%" in the “Outranking share” column, this means that your ad won over the other advertiser's ad.
-It can also mean that your ad showed when the other advertiser's ad didn’t for 2 out of every 10 times your ad showed together, or for 20% of the auctions you entered together.
+For example, if one of the other advertisers in your auction insights report is showing “20%” in the “Outranking share” column, this means that your ad won over the other advertiser's ad for 2 out of every 10 times your ad showed together, or for 20% of the auctions you entered together.

 Position above rate is how often the other advertiser’s ad was shown in a higher position than yours was, when both of your ads were shown at the same time.